suzto/StarterCards/samples/list/README.md

 #### 2) Replace the Hero Images

 If you’re creating an image, save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.
 Keep the image small and square to leave ample room for the copy.
-Add a "Play" button graphic on top of video representations (included in Assets folder).
+Add a "Play" button graphic on top of video representations (included in assets folder).

 * <b>Note:</b> A radius feature for adding rounded corners to the image is coming soon.
 In the meantime, you can manually add a 4px radius to the corners.

-#### 3) Link to the Avatar Image
+#### 3) Link to Associated Content

-Ensure the image URL fetches and shows the image associated with the message sender.

-Verify the correct linkage of the avatar image.
+Point to the appropriate URL from the content blocks.

 #### 4) Update Description Copy and Set Truncation

-Set the maximum line truncation as desired to work for the card content and layout.
-You can also choose to add a “Show more” / “Show less” feature.
+Keep the descriptions small if possible, and set the maximum line truncation if needed to work for the card content and layout.

 #### 5) Update Button Copy and Actions